 I don’t know about you, but my purse used to be like a black hole.
 A total hot mess.
 I could never find anything.
 It’d take me minutes to fish out my keys or phone out because of all the random things floating around inside the purse.
-Well, those days are thankfully over because of some little changes I’ve made.
+Well, those days are thankfully over because of some purse organization strategies I’ve put into place.

 I found the best way to contain purse clutter is to compartmentalize things.
 Put the small things into bigger things– like my cosmetic bag.

 I picked up this little bag in the Target clearance section one day.
 I love how it has large and small compartments.
 I put all the things I don’t use often and bigger items (bandages, hairspray, emery board, hair ties, extra contact lens, floss, eye drops, pen, medicine, bobby pins and safety pins, and lotion) in the large section and things I use often (lip gloss and hand sanitizer) in the small section.

 I’m big on reusing containers.
 Seriously, why buy new containers when you already have some laying around the house?

 One of my favorite containers to repurpose are old prescription bottles.
 I remove the prescription label (sometimes I have to use this technique to get the pesky labels off) so there’s no confusion about what’s actually in the bottle.
 I also like to use old prescription bottles to store things when I travel.

 I use the larger bottle to store different medicines in my purse.
 At 31 weeks pregnant, that’s antacids, Pepcid, and Tylenol.
 I use the smaller bottle to store bobby pins and safety pins.
 You never know when you’ll need either.
 And as you can see, I added a little flair to the medicine bottle with some washi tape.

 I also love this cosmetic bag because if I’m driving and need something, I can just ask Brad to grab the bag and get me whatever I need out of it.